 (2).
 “Would you be willing to help by giving a donation?
 Every penny will help.”

-Researchers found that people who received the second variation were more likely to donate.
-This explains why people prefer to take action when minimum parameters are set.
+Researchers found that people who received the second variation were more likely to donate, showing how people are more willing to take action when minimum parameters are set.

 If you want to offer invaluable customer service, eliminate confusion.
-Shows people what they stand to gain, be clear when communicating.
-And instead of telling a customer that you’d give them a call in the morning, tell them the exact time (e.g., I’ll call you by 9.30 am tomorrow, will that be cool?).
+Show people what they stand to gain, and be clear in communicating it.
+Instead of telling a customer that you’ll give them a call in the morning, tell them the exact time (e.g., I’ll call you by 9.30 am tomorrow, is that ok?).

-As per the report, more than 2.7 billion users were active on social media in 2017.
-This stat shows that most of your users would be on social media.
-Providing customer service on social media idea can be a great idea to convert customers into brand advocates through their sharing of experiences.
+According to one report, more than 2.7 billion users were active on social media in 2017 highlighting the level of reach on offer.
+Providing customer service through social media also creates a way of converting customers into brand advocates through their sharing of experiences.

-4. Learning new things changes customer’s brain, even if they’re older
+4. Learning new things changes customers’ brains - even if they’re older

-Truth is, whenever you teach, instruct, guide, give insights, or recommend a new idea or thought to your customers, this engages their brain.
+Whenever you teach, instruct, guide, give insights, or recommend a new idea or thought to your customers, this engages their brain.
 If they were thinking of switching to another brand, they’ll start to re-evaluate this.